 You owe it to yourself to put down your task list once or twice during the day to decompress and enjoy something fun or relaxing.
 While it may seem obvious, this is something that we all struggle with and should be addressed.
 Taking more time for yourself will allow you to decompress and enjoy the holidays with your family and friends.

 If you’ve tried many of these solutions and your mental health issues still persist, ask for help.
-Mental health issues like stress, anxiety and depression can be serious and may require treatment that only a healthcare professional can prescribe.
-Before starting a medication get guidance from the Genecept Assay®, a genetic test meant to help you in your search for treatments that fit your needs.
+Mental health issues like stress, anxiety and depression can be serious and may require treatment that a healthcare professional can support.
+Before starting a medication, you may want to explore genetic testing for medications.
+These tests are meant to help you in your search for treatments that fit your needs.

 This blog post references a Huffington Post article by Gemma Hartley.